Gelfand-Tsetlin modules in the Coulomb context: Coulomb branches

 \subsection{Coulomb branches and principal orders}

-One extremely interesting example of principal Galois orders are the Coulomb branches defined by Braverman, Finkelberg and Nakajima \cite{BFN}.
+One extremely interesting collection of examples of principal Galois orders are the Coulomb branches defined by Braverman, Finkelberg, and Nakajima \cite{BFN}.
 These algebras have attracted considerable interest in recent years, and subsume most examples of interesting principal Galois orders known to the author.

-There is a Coulomb branch attached to each connected reductive complex group\footnote{Note that in most previous work on Galois orders such as \cite{FOgalois,Hartwig,FGRZGalois}, $G$ has denoted the finite group which we denote $W$; since in all cases of interest to us, $W$ is the Weyl group of a reductive group, and as discussed below, this is the context where we find it, we feel this switch in notation is justified.} $\gls{G}$ and representation $\gls{N}$.
-Let $G[[t]]$ be the Taylor series points of the group $\gls{G}$, and $G((t))$ its Laurent series points.
-Let equipped with its obvious map $\pi\colon \EuScript{Y}\to N((t))$; we can think of this as a vector bundle over the affine Grassmannian $G((t))/G[[t]]$.
-Readers who prefer moduli theoretic interpretations can think of this as the moduli space of principal bundles on a formal disk with choice of section and trivialization away from the origin.
+\notation{$G$}{A complex reductive group, often called the ``gauge group.''} \notation{$N$}{A representation of $G$, often called the ``matter representation.''} There is a Coulomb branch attached to each connected reductive complex group\footnote{Note that in most previous work on Galois orders such as \cite{FOgalois,Hartwig,FGRZGalois}, $G$ has denoted the finite group which we denote $W$; since in all cases of interest to us, $W$ is the Weyl group of a reductive group, and as discussed below, this is the context where we find it, we feel this switch in notation is justified.} $G$ and representation $N$.
+Let $G\llbracket t\rrbracket $ be the Taylor series points of the group $G$, and $G((t))$ its Laurent series points.
+Let equipped with its obvious map $\pi\colon \EuScript{Y}\to N((t))$; we can think of this as a vector bundle over the affine Grassmannian $G((t))/G\llbracket t\rrbracket $.
+Readers who prefer moduli theoretic interpretations can think of this as the moduli space of principal bundles on a formal disk with choice of section of the associated bundle for $N$ and of trivialization away from the origin. \notation{$\EuScript{Y}$}{The moduli space $\EuScript{Y}=(G((t))\times N[[t]])/G[[t]]$ of principal bundles on a formal disk with choice of section of the associated bundle for $N$ and of trivialization away from the origin.}